 Backup Withholding Definition

-Backup withholding is a form of income tax mainly applicable for investors.
+Backup withholding is a form of income tax mainly applicable to investors.
 The main source of income for investors includes interest payments, capital gains, dividends, etc., earned from the invested assets.

-What is Backup Withholding?
+What is Backup Withholding? | Patriot Software

 Andrew Freiman | Feb 27, 2023